tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 <div style="page-break-after: always;"></div>
 # Basics of R

-A vector is different from a dataframe.
-A dataframe may not have named columns for you to work with.
+A dataframe is not a matrix.
+A dataframe may have named or unnamed columns.
+A vector is not a column.

 ```R
 sum(arr)